What Are the External Parts of a Car? (Bumper, Fascia & More)

 Visibility And Lighting

-When it comes to ensuring safety and visibility, the external parts of a car play a crucial role.
 From the windshield to the exterior lighting systems, each component contributes to the driver’s ability to see clearly and be seen by others on the road.

 Windshield Functions

-The windshield is not just a piece of glass, it serves multiple functions:
+The windshield is not just a piece of glass — it serves multiple functions:

-• Protects occupants from wind, debris, and insects
+- Protects occupants from wind, debris, and insects

-• Provides structural support to the vehicle
+- Provides structural support to the vehicle (it’s bonded to the frame and factors into rollover strength)

-• Offers a clear view of the road ahead
+- Offers a clear view of the road ahead

 Exterior Lighting Systems